diqidoq/jass/README.md

 # qcss (Qualified CSS)
-(Development supported by www.maroqqo.com since 2014)
+(Development supported by www.maroqqo.com | started (c) 2014)

 A simple group of minimalized css (and Less/Sass) to use as an easy out-of-the-box "nailing" minimal framework of required framewoek overrides or stand-alone "look" without hassling with your CSS framework, CMS or HTML templates creating systems by using a creative class group naming approach easy to learn and to reuse for each project.
 For example: Adds the missing feature to Boostrap 3 to override some spaces with simple and understandable CSS classes for individual html blocks.

 Development status
 ------------------
 Early **alpha** state.
 We use it already in production but with custom tweaks on each project.
 But a more generally usable base version is not ready yet.
-See the milestones if you are willing to help.
+See the [milestones](https://github.com/diqidoq/qcss/milestones) if you are willing to help.

 Requirements
 ------------